Silver-Connection/sico-web-helpers/docs/datatables.md

 ### ```sico.datatables.b4.js```

 Changes datatable theme to fit Bootstrap 4.
-This includes settings fot pagination, filter and buttons.
+This includes settings for pagination, filter and buttons.
 Please also include the stylings in your page.

 ### ```sico.datatables.js```

-This is helper wrapper for DataTables which fixes some problems and also adds some improvments for easier usage.
+This is helper wrapper for DataTables which fixes some problems and also adds some improvements for easier usage.

 ## Usage